Deltona, Florida: History

 The residents of Deltona Lakes attempted to incorporate it as a city in 1987 and 1990, but were not successful until 1995.
 A city charter was adopted on September 9, 1995, and a seven-member city commission was elected.
 Deltona Lakes was incorporated as a city on December 31, 1995, with its name shortened to Deltona.

-The city grew to a population of 69,543 people by the 2000 census, becoming the most populous city in Volusia County.
+By 2000, the city grew to a population of 69,543 people, surpassing Daytona Beach as the most populous city in Volusia County.
 After the city's incorporation, regular city meetings would be held on the second floor of the now-defunct SouthTrust Bank building on Deltona Boulevard, until the first city hall began construction in 2001.
 The US$7 million project would complete for opening on March 16, 2002.
 On December 3, 2002, ground broke for the development of the Deltona satellite campus of Daytona State College (then known as Daytona Beach Community College), adjacent to Deltona City Hall.
 The campus opened in August 2004.

-Throughout the 2000s, the city would continue to grow in population, while maintaining a mainly residential landscape.
-As of the 2010 census, Deltona had a population of 85,182.
+On August 6, 2004, four men broke into a home and beat six people and a dog to death with baseball bats, making it the deadliest mass murder in Volusia County history.

 In recent years, new measures have been taken by city officials to begin attracting new businesses and industries into the city.
 Specially zoned areas in the city have been designated to allow for the development of upscale office facilities, light industrial space, health care facilities, warehousing and distribution facilities, commercial recreational facilities, and lodging services.

-In 2011, the city's first movie theater opened.
-In August 2013, Bethune-Cookman University (based in Daytona Beach) opened a satellite campus in Deltona on Saxon Boulevard.
-Halifax Health opened the city's first emergency department facility on Howland Boulevard in April 2017.
-In December 2019, Amazon announced the location of a new distribution center in Deltona to open in November 2020.